 When the program of study is filed, upon the recommendation of the head of the academic unit, the dean of the Graduate College appoints a graduate student's supervisory committee, consisting of a chair and other resident faculty members.
 The number of members serving on this committee depends on the degree program.
 Academic professionals (e.g., research scientists, research engineers), nontenure-track faculty (e.g., adjunct professors, research professors), and individuals granted affiliated faculty status through established university procedures may serve as cochairs or members or extra members of thesis and dissertation committees upon approval by the Graduate College.
-Individuals who are recommended by an academic unit as eligible to serve as a cochair must meet the criteria established by the academic unit and be approved by the Graduate College.
+Individuals who are recommended by an academic unit as eligible to serve as a cochair must meet the criteria established by the academic unit and be approved by the Graduate Col-

 Upon the recommendation of the committee chair and head of the academic unit, ASU West tenured (or tenure-track) faculty may serve as committee members for master's and doctoral committees at ASU Main.
-ASU West tenured (or tenure-track) faculty may serve as cochairs for theses/dissertations at ASU Main upon the recommendation of the head of the academic unit and approval of the dean of the Graduate College.
-Cochairs must meet the academic unit's criteria for chairing theses/dissertations.
+ASU West tenured (or tenure-track) faculty may serve as co-chairs for theses and dissertations at ASU Main upon the recommendation of the head of the academic unit and approval of the dean of the Graduate College.
+Co-chairs must meet the academic unit's criteria for chairing theses and dissertations.

 Qualified individuals outside the university, upon the recommendation of the head of the academic unit and approval of the Graduate College, may serve as members of thesis and dissertation committees; however, such individuals may not serve as chairs or cochairs (unless they have affiliated faculty status).
-Former ASU faculty with students completing their degrees may continue to serve as cochairs pending the approval of the academic unit and the dean of the Graduate College.
-At least 50% of the committee must be made up of faculty from ASU Main.
+With the approval of the academic unit and the dean of the Graduate College, former ASU faculty with students completing their degrees may continue to serve as co-chairs.
+At least 50 percent of the committee must be made up of faculty from ASU Main.